conal/lambda-ccc/README.md

         Wrote out/sumSquare-t3.v.txt

 The `.v.txt` file is Verilog code.
 Additionally the PDF will be displayed if the display code figures out how to on your system.

+There are many other examples in `test/TreeTest.hs`.
+At any time, all examples but one are commented out.